MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 #### Views

-##### Home
+These are the different views in ASP.NET Core:

-ASP.NET Core treats files called **Index** as the default or home page for the site.
+* Home: ASP.NET Core treats files called **Index** as the default or home page for the site.
 When your browser URL points to the root of the site, **Index.cshtml** is displayed as the home page for your application.

-##### Shared

-The partial view markup **_Layout.cshtml** contains the application's overall page structure and shared visual elements.
+* Shared: The partial view markup **_Layout.cshtml** contains the application's overall page structure and shared visual elements.
 It also references the Teams Library.

 #### Controllers